 - One original visa application form completely filled out (black and blue ink only) [Download]

 - A copy of recent bank statement ($700 per person and $1,500 per family).
-(The name of the applicant must indicated clearly).
-In case of submitting family bank statement a proof of relationship (i.e. birth certificate, marriage certificate) must be provided. *Some consulates do not require this.
+(The name of the applicant must be indicated clearly).
+In case of submitting a family bank statement, proof of relationship (i.e. birth certificate, marriage certificate) must be provided. *Some consulates do not require this.

-- For non-US citizen living in the US, a copy of permanent resident alien card or a copy of valid U.S. visa with a letter proof of employment ( **we don’t accept pay stubs**);
+- For non-US citizens living in the US, a copy of a permanent resident alien card or a copy of a valid U.S. visa with a letter proof of employment ( **we don’t accept pay stubs**);

 - An original letter of acceptance from an institute school in Thailand;

 - Evidence of educational qualification such as a copy of diplomas /teaching certification or copies of transcript;